vega/altair/doc/user_guide/display.rst

 Jupyter Notebook
 ~~~~~~~~~~~~~~~~

-To render Vega-Lite 2.x or Vega 3.x in the Jupyter Notebook, you will need to
+To render Vega-Lite 2.x or Vega 3.x in the Jupyter Notebook (as mentioned above
-install and enable the `ipyvega3`_ Python package using conda:
+we recommend these versions), you will need to install and enable the
+`ipyvega3`_ Python package using conda:

 .. code-block:: bash